axeluhl/sailing-analytics/wiki/howto/development/selenium-ui-tests.md

 Some further configuration steps may be required depending on the Windows version: https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration

+Be aware that Selenium tests tend to fail on IE11 if the browser window does not keep the focus.
+This means you must not touch the mouse or keyboard in order to get consistent test results.
+You may lock your machine while the tests run but ensure that standby mode isn't triggered after a short period.

 In case you see test cases fail with a java.net.BindException with message "Address already in use: connect" you can tune Windows' TCP settings via registry (as admin).
 In "Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters" set the following values:

 * "MaxUserPort" to decimal value 65534 (create a DWORD if it does not exist)